 Which is Best: WordPress or Blogger?

-Call me biased because I’m using WordPress but I’ve used both of them, and WordPress has impressed me the most — don’t hold it against me almighty Google.
-WordPress has better and more plugins to make life easier and I am all for it because I’m so lazy and technologically challenged.
-Now before you rush off to signup for an account with WordPress, if you are planning on making money out of your blog or if it’s for a business, you would want to look professional.
-URLs such as yourwebsite.wordpress.com/yourentry doesn’t look professional and it’s difficult to remember.
+Call me biased because I’m using WordPress, but I’ve used both of them, and WordPress has impressed me the most — don’t hold it against me, almighty Google.
+WordPress has better and more plugins to make life easier, and I am all for it because I’m so lazy and technologically challenged.
+Now, before you rush off to sign up for an account with WordPress, if you are planning on making money out of your blog or if it’s for a business, you would want to look professional.
+URLs such as yourwebsite.wordpress.com/yourentry don’t look professional, and it’s difficult to remember.

-To get a free blog with WordPress.com, you are telling your audience that your blog is just a hobby.
-For example, you need a hosting provider to host your domain to get your own URL or domain, such as YourWebsite.com.
-Hosting packages usually cover the registration of the domain.
-Okay, I’ll admit a little secret: w didn’t even know what a hosting provider was or what it did.
-When I began Yes, those words technologically challenged comes into mind.
+To get a free blog with WordPress.com, you tell your audience that your blog is just a hobby.
+For example, you need a hosting provider to host your domain to get your URL or part, such as YourWebsite.com.
+Hosting packages usually cover the registration of the field.
+Okay, I’ll admit a little secret: we didn’t even know what a hosting provider was or what it did.
+When I began, Yes, the words technologically challenged came into mind.

 Hosting Providers

 I have used quite a few hosting providers, and there are some good ones out there.
 So far, the ones I like have to be Bluehost and Siteground.
 I use both of them.
-Bluehost offers fantastic, 24 hours online support.
+Bluehost offers fantastic, 24-hour online support.
 I’ve had some lame newbie problems in the past, and they have always been there to help me fix the issues — without making me feel like a noob.
 Bluehost support is fast and reliable.
 Their prices are pretty average.
-Not the most expensive but not the cheapest either.
-But you will definitely get good support from them, so they are a Godsend for someone new to blogs and websites.
+Not the most expensive, but not the cheapest either.
+But you will get good help from them, so they are a Godsend for someone new to blogs and websites.

-Siteground is cheap and cheerful.
-The prices are cheaper than Bluehost, but for a good reason: their support is elusive to say the least.
-If you’re confident with websites and blogs, then support doesn’t really matter.
+The Siteground is cheap and cheerful.
+The prices are lower than Bluehost, but for a good reason: their support is elusive, to say the least.
+If you’re confident with websites and blogs, then consent doesn’t matter.
 To get hold of a Siteground customer service rep online is like trying to find a needle in a haystack.
 And Siteground has slightly fewer features compared to Bluehost.
 But what they lack in features, they make up for in price and overall performance.
 If you are on a shoestring budget and want affordable hosting, Siteground is the way to go.